Alpheus-godswill1/blogging_system3/README.md

 ![Profile4](https://user-images.githubusercontent.com/60825409/206928610-25c7acfa-ea94-49f3-93c9-5a65d4e4cec3.png)

-# This section is now where all data (behind the scene work)  from the DB is displayed for the public, dynamically with ease .
+# This section is now where all data (behind the scene work)  from the DB is displayed for the public, dynamically with ease.

 ## FRONT END (user interface display ).
 ## SECTION 1